 Newington Green’s best coffee is found on the green itself, in a kiosk.
 Bittersweet and black-cherried Alchemy beans should provide a draw to caffeine aficionados, while the smoked creamed corn and jalapeños on toast, fish finger sandwiches and cakes baked on site each day are reason to shun takeaway and instead stay and eat; there are a decent number of tables and chairs on the shaded decking.

 Jolene follows Westerns Laundry and Primeur, both from David Gingell and Jeremie Cometto-Lingenheim.
 It iterates on those restaurants’ principles while bringing something new to what they have accreted — lightly-worn, plainly-spoken hospitality.
 That approach manifests in a scrawly blackboard menu, long on assemblies of good ingredients exchanging sideways glances: pork and green sauce, buttermilk and plums, ravioli and sage butter.
 Continental Europe stakes an assertive claim, with exceptional crisp, buttery croissants, palmiers, madeleines, charcuterie, anchovies, and cheeses featuring heavily.
 So too does a shrewd, brisk list of natural wine.
-Open just over a month, it already feels right at home.

 9. Acoustic Brasserie

-Ten years ago, Acoustic Brasserie (née Cafe) was a bit of a brunch find — with a menu featuring mounds of smashed avocado and feta on toast, remarkably consistent variations on poached eggs and hollandaise on muffins, Turkish eggs with sucuk and flatbreads, and a pretty serviceable full English.
+Twelve years ago, Acoustic Brasserie (née Cafe) was a bit of a brunch find — with a menu featuring mounds of smashed avocado and feta on toast, remarkably consistent variations on poached eggs and hollandaise on muffins, Turkish eggs with sucuk and flatbreads, and a pretty serviceable full English.
 All that might now be a bit vanilla, but the Acoustic benefits from an enviable morning sun trap and remains a dependable and crowd pleasing weekend spot.
 Acoustic has recently opened a second location on Stoke Newington Church Street.

 This charming Galician restaurant describes itself as ‘gastro-cultural’; reflecting, perhaps, their relatively frequent hosting of winemakers dinners, and occasional flamenco nights.
 Tapas, which generally range between £5 and £15, are a step beyond patatas bravas and palid boquerones — think wild sea bass on black rice with seasonal greens; Iberian secreto pork with turnip tops; and superior platters of cured meats.
-The £18 weekday lunch menu is worth noting, particularly on a warm day when the restaurant spills out onto the sun trap of a pavement they share with the Acoustic Cafe.
+The £18 weekday lunch menu is worth noting, particularly on a warm day when the restaurant spills out onto the sun trap of a pavement shared with the Acoustic Cafe.